peterc/multirb/README.md

 ![Screencast](http://s3.cooperpress.com.s3.amazonaws.com/multirb.gif)

+Note: This is NOT the same as [multiruby](http://www.infoq.com/news/2008/02/multiruby-testing) although multiruby has similar uses for fuller scripts and may be worth checking out.

 ## Why is this useful?

 If you're a regular developer, it's probably not very useful.
 But if you're researching or training people in the differences between versions and implementations of Ruby, it could be very helpful indeed.